-- 5.12 DNOs are required to report the total number of unplanned incidents that have occurred on each of the 132 kV, 66 kV, 33 kV and 22 kV networks.
-For each voltage level the total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on: - overhead lines; - underground cables (all power cables except submarine); - submarine cables; - circuit breakers (not an integral part of a ring main unit);
+- 5.12 DNOs are required to report the number of damage, non-damage and total number of unplanned incidents that have occurred on each of the 132 kV, 66 kV, 33 kV and 22 kV networks.
+For each voltage level the number of damage, non-damage and total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on: - overhead lines; - underground cables (all power cables except submarine); - submarine cables; - circuit breakers (not an integral part of a ring main unit);

-- all other switchgear; - ground-mounted power transformers, reactors and regulators; - ground-mounted earthing transformers, auxiliary transformers, earthing resistors, earthing reactors and arc suppression coils; - pole-mounted power transformers, reactors and regulators; and - any other, unknown or unidentified asset categories. - 5.13 It should be noted that at each voltage level, the total number of unplanned incidents should be the sum of the unplanned incidents of the 9 asset categories above. - 5.14 DNOs are also required to disaggregate and report, for each voltage level, the total number of unplanned incidents that occurred on overhead lines, underground cables and submarine cables, attributable to the following causes: - lightning; - rain, snow, sleet, blizzard, freezing fog, frost and ice; - wind, gale, growing trees, falling trees and windborne materials; - all other due to weather and environment causes plus birds, animals and insects; - company and manufacturer causes; - third party; and - any other causes (including unknown and unclassified). - 5.15 At each voltage level the total number of unplanned incidents on overhead lines, underground cables and submarine cables should be the sum of the unplanned incidents of the 7 causes above.
+- all other switchgear; - ground-mounted power transformers, reactors and regulators; - ground-mounted earthing transformers, auxiliary transformers, earthing resistors, earthing reactors and arc suppression coils; - pole-mounted power transformers, reactors and regulators; and - any other, unknown or unidentified asset categories. - 5.13 It should be noted that at each voltage level, the number of damage, nondamage and total number of unplanned incidents should be the sum of the damage, non-damage and total unplanned incidents on the 9 asset categories above. - 5.14 DNOs are also required to disaggregate and report, for each voltage level, the number of damage, non-damage and total number of unplanned incidents that occurred on overhead lines, underground cables and submarine cables, attributable to the following causes: - ♦ lightning; - rain, snow, sleet, blizzard, freezing fog, frost and ice; - wind, gale, growing trees, falling trees and wind-borne materials; - all others due to weather and environmental causes plus birds, animals and insects; - company and manufacturer causes; - third party; and - any other causes (including unknown and unclassified). - 5.15 At each voltage level the number of damage, non-damage and total number of unplanned incidents on overhead lines, underground cables and submarine cables should be the sum of the damage, non-damage and total unplanned incidents of the 7 causes above.

-Reporting requirements for the High Voltage Network
+Reporting requirements for the high voltage network

-5.16 For the purposes of Medium Term Reporting, there should be one voltage classification for high voltage, i.e. more than 1 kV up to and including 20 kV.
+5.16 For the purposes of medium-term reporting, there should be one voltage classification for high voltage, i.e. more than 1 kV up to and including 20 kV.

-Reporting of Asset Quantities
+Reporting of asset quantities

-- 5.17 DNOs are required to report circuit length (in km) in commission for the high voltage network as shown below: - total length of overhead lines; - total length of underground cables (i.e. all power cables except submarine); and - total length of submarine cables. - 5.18 The sum of the three asset categories above should equal the total high voltage network length. - 5.19 DNOs are required to report the quantity of high voltage electrical plant in commission as shown below: - ground-mounted circuit breakers (not forming an integral part of a ring main unit); - all other ground-mounted switchgear; - pole or structure mounted circuit breakers; - all other pole or structure mounted switchgear; - ground-mounted power transformers, reactors and regulators; and - pole-mounted power transformers, reactors and regulators. - 5.20 For each of the six asset categories, one total quantity should be reported.
+- 5.17 DNOs are required to report circuit length (in km) in commission for the high voltage network as shown below: - total length of overhead lines; - total length of underground cables (i.e. all power cables except submarine); and - total length of submarine cables. - 5.18 The sum of the three asset categories above should equal the total high voltage network length. - 5.19 DNOs are required to report the quantity of high voltage electrical plant in commission as shown below: - ground-mounted circuit breakers (not forming an integral part of a ring main unit); - all other ground-mounted switchgear; - pole- or structure-mounted circuit breakers; - all other pole- or structure-mounted switchgear; - ground-mounted power transformers, reactors and regulators; and - pole-mounted power transformers, reactors and regulators. - 5.20 For each of the six asset categories, one total quantity should be reported.